mischov/gate/README.md

   (:require [gate :refer [defrouter]]
             [gate.handler :refer [defhandler]]))

-(comment
-  "A Gate handler is some function that accepts a Ring request.
+; A Gate handler is some function that accepts a Ring request.
-   Gate attempts to convert whatever a handler returns into a Ring response.")
+; Gate attempts to convert whatever a handler returns into a ; Ring response.

 (defn hello-handler
   [req]
   "Hello, World!")

-(comment
-  "Since it's no fun to manually pull params out of the request in every handler, Gate also provides a convinence macro, defhandler, to make accessing params easier.
+; Since it's no fun to manually pull params out of the request ; in every handler, Gate also provides a convinence macro, ; defhandler, to make accessing params easier.
+;

-   In the following example, the key :name is retrieved from the :params map of the request and bound to the symbol 'name'.")
+; In the following example, the key :name is retrieved from ; the :params map of the request and bound to the symbol 'name'.

 (defhandler greeter
   [name]
   (str "Hello, " name "!"))

-(comment
-  "Gate middleware is just standard Ring middleware, so it accepts a handler and returns some function accepting a request.")
+; Gate middleware is just standard Ring middleware, so it accepts ; a handler and returns some function accepting a request.

 (defn enthusiator
   [handler]